Unfortunately, the Ford crankshaft pulley problem is an issue quickly on the rise as these aging vehicles pile up the mileage.

 One possible reason for this is the Ford crankshaft pulley has become separated from the hub and the reluctor ring assembly.

-As you can see in the above picture, the part that looks like a one-piece assembly is actually three separate pieces.
+As you can see in the picture below, the part that looks like a one-piece assembly is actually three separate pieces.

 The center hub seals the timing cover and carries a ring with metal teeth.
 The crank sensor uses the high and low spots of the ring to determine crankshaft position.